 Quinn Chipley, MD/PhD, MS, MDiv

 Quinn is a retired Psychologist who formerly served as the Counseling Coordinator for the University of Louisville Health Sciences Center.
 He earned a BA at Rice University, and also holds a Master’s of Divinity from Southeastern Theological Seminary.
 He earned his MA in Clinical Psychology, MD, and PhD from the University of Louisville.
 His passion is focused on abstinence-based, peer-support recovery communities and transitional living for those in recovery from addiction, and he currently serves on the board for Beacon House, a local sober transitional living facility in Louisville, KY.
-He steers mental health policy and programming initiatives for Hood Medicine.
+He is currently completely retired and holds himself as an volunteer advocate for social justice rather than as a practicing licensed professional.
+He has no financial or relevant institutional connections to acknowledge.

 Charles Senteio, PhD, LCSW, MBA